harshitzofficial/SYNC-CODE/rd.md

 **Worker (Specialized Image):**

-The Worker image is built on `node:18`.
-Unlike the other services, it does **not** pre-install language runtimes.
-Instead, it pulls Docker images on-demand at runtime (`node:18-alpine`, `python:3.9-alpine`, `gcc:latest`, `golang:1.20-alpine`) using the host Docker socket.
+The Worker image is built on `node:18` and pre-installs all language runtimes needed to spawn execution containers:

+- `python3`, `python3-pip`
+- `build-essential` (GCC for C++)
+- `golang`

 It also creates a non-root user `myuser` and transfers ownership of `/usr/src/app` to it before startup, providing defense-in-depth against privilege escalation.

 **Docker Compose (all backend services together):**